adibnzv/Onboarding_Alpha/README.md

-# Welcome Alphas!
+# Welcome All!!
-# ברוכים הבאים אלפות!

-המטרה של הREPO הזו היא לנסות ולכתוב מדריך מסודר שיהיה לכם לשעת צרה :)

-### שיהיה לנו בהצלחה!
+This is the guide for very basic necessities in our lab :)
+### GOOD LUCK!